deloachtech/request/README.md

 Request
 ========

-The `Request` class used for our projects.
+The `Request` class used in our projects.

 Installation